Alejogb1/job-board/blog-data/what-is-the-recommended-approach-to-solve-swift-5-tableviewcell-overlapping.md

 id: "what-is-the-recommended-approach-to-solve-swift-5-tableviewcell-overlapping"
 ---

-Okay, let’s tackle the ever-present issue of UITableViewCell overlap in Swift 5.
+, let’s tackle the ever-present issue of UITableViewCell overlap in Swift 5.
 I remember a particularly tricky case back when I was working on a restaurant menu app; user-generated content was causing dynamic cell heights to go haywire, and it was a real head-scratcher until we pinpointed the issue and implemented a proper solution.
 The problem, almost invariably, boils down to incorrect or incomplete management of cell heights, and it manifests as cells visually encroaching on one another.
 The solution is multifaceted, but it rests upon understanding the lifecycle of cells within a table view and correctly configuring the auto-layout constraints or providing explicit height calculations.

 At its core, a `UITableView` recycles cells for performance reasons.
 This is great, but it means that settings from a previous display of the cell might bleed into the next, especially regarding height.
 If we don't handle this correctly, a cell designed for a single line of text might suddenly try to accommodate three lines from a prior iteration, leading to that overlap.